 - Photo Albums – Look through their photo albums and see if you like the “look” of their cats and kittens.
 Most breeders develop a certain look in their cattery and chances are, your kitten may have similar traits.
 NOTE: Not all breeders have their own websites.
 Some reply solely on Facebook and Facebook Pages as their brochure site.
 And on the same token, not all breeders are on Facebook.
 There’s no “one size fits all” in this area.

-- Ask for Referrals from USA customers – Ask the breeder if they have sold any kittens to someone in the United States, and ask for their name and information.
+- Ask for Referrals from USA customers – Ask the breeder if they have sold any kittens to someone in the United States.
+Then ask for the customer’s name and information.
 Then reach out to them and ask them about their experience with the overseas breeder.
-I did this with both Ursula’s breeder and Motley’s breeder and felt comfortable with the responses that I got from the recent buyers of breeding kittens.
-I asked about their experience with the breeder, how the kitten acted once he arrived, his socialization skills, and if they would buy another kitten from this breeder.
+Ask about their experience with the breeder.
+Inquire how the kitten acted once he arrived.
+Check on his socialization skills and his condition.
+Finally, ask if they would buy another kitten from this breeder.

 - Response Times – Internet communication demands quick responses these days, especially if that’s the main method of communication.
-When you send someone a direct message, either to their personal page or their business page, you should expect a relatively quick response.
+When you send someone a direct message to their personal or business page, you should expect a quick response.
+They should reply relatively quickly.
 “Quick” can be defined in your own terms.
 Maybe for you that means 1 hour, maybe it means 24 hours.
 Whatever you set your guidelines to be, then gauge the responsiveness of the breeder.
-Some take longer to respond than others, and this can be frustrating during your vetting process and during the kitten’s grow period.
-Kittens must be 16 weeks old and vaccinated for rabies before leaving Europe.
-Keep into careful consideration the time difference in other countries.
-Use this time zone World Clock to see what time it is in your breeder’s country.

 - Cattery Registration – Ask the breeder which Federation they are registered with and then verify.
 Some federations are: CFA, TICA, WCF, and ACFA.
-I requested a copy of the Cattery Registrations from my breeders.
-Here’s a photo of one of them (from Motely’s Breeder):
+I request a copy of the Cattery Registrations from my breeders.

 - Review Breeder’s Contract – Request to see the breeder’s contract for the kitten.

 - Health and Genetic Tests of Parents – Request to see the health certifications for both parents.
 You’re looking for parents who are negative for HCM, PK, PK Def, SMA, and FIV.
 To go a step further, ask to have your kitten tested with full genetic profile.
-This will test for all of the above, and some additional test, like if the kitten is a carrier for dilute.
+This will test for all of the above.
+It also includes some additional tests.
+For example, it checks if the kitten is a carrier for dilute.

 - Pedigree – Request the Pedigree for the Kitten.
 You should see pedigree for mother and father.
 Here’s some sample Pedigrees: